Chassis Cluster Dual Fabric Links

 Step-by-Step Procedure

-To configure the chassis cluster fabric with dual fabric links with matching slots and ports on each node:
+To configure the chassis cluster fabric using dual fabric links with matching slots and ports on each node:

 Specify the fabric interfaces.